We have all been in love.

 And so the cycle begins…

-The relationship that seemed so perfect at the time has now fallen into the cycle of cat and mouse.
+The relationship that seemed so perfect at the time has now fallen into the cycle of cat and mouse game.
 When he is available she isn’t and visa versa.

-Because the relationship does not have an ideal foundation.
-It is based off the initial chemistry (love/lust) and not what actually holds a couple together which is (a) knowing what each other wants and truly wanting the same things (b) similar interests and goals (c) a friendship (d) respect for each others space and outside interests.
-This is just a start.
+Because this type of relationship, per say, does not have an ideal foundation.
+It is based off the initial chemistry (love/lust) and not what actually holds a couple together which is (a) knowing what each other wants and truly wanting the same things (b) similar interests and goals (c) a friendship (d) respect for each others space and outside interests but most importantly is (e) emotional availability.
+Neither party is emotionally mature or available for a healthy and intimate relationship.

 A healthy relationship needs to start with two healthy people.
-People who have worked on themselves, have a strong balance of self love, the ability to be intimate and have a good relationship with themselves.
-This way they bring good and healthy things to the table and not their own emotional baggage.
+People who have worked on themselves, have a strong balance of self love and the ability to be intimate and have a good relationship with themselves.
+This way they both bring good and healthy things to the table and not their own emotional baggage.

 When people fall in love instantly and cling to each other for comfort and happiness this becomes a recipe for disaster.
 This is the dance of the emotionally unavailable and let me tell you, nothing good comes from this dance.

-The only way to stop attracting these types of relationships is for people to work on themselves to become whole and happy internally.
-This takes time, commitment and many of tears but the outcome is phenomenal and well worth the struggle.
+So, in close, the only way to stop attracting these types of relationships is for people to work on themselves to become whole and happy internally.
+This takes time, commitment and many tears and moments in the fetal position, but the outcome is phenomenal and well worth the struggle.

-Be the person you want to date, this is brilliant.
+Be the person you want to date! – this is a brilliant statement.

 If you want to date someone happy, humble, emotionally and physically healthy you need to be that person.
 You cannot possibly attract that type of person if you are living inside your own head, insecure, needy and desperate for love to fill a void.